Benefits of Supplier Relationship Management [+How to Improve SRM System]

 Why is supplier relationship important?

 A business’s relationship with its suppliers is important because suppliers play a central role in driving revenue, which subsequently impacts a business’s bottom line.
-To maximise revenue, a business should forge supplier relationships that are mutually beneficial, efficient, honest, communicative, and collabourative.
+To maximise revenue, a business should forge supplier relationships that are mutually beneficial, efficient, honest, communicative, and collaborative.

 How to build a good relationship with your suppliers?